bciuca/bciuca.github.io/_posts/2014-02-05-edgerouter-ad-block.md

     measuremap.com has address 0.0.0.0

+You can also try to ping a blocked address from a client machine

+    ping measuremap.com

+Ping should fail.

+    PING measuremap.com (0.0.0.0): 56 data bytes
+    ping: sendto: No route to host
+    ping: sendto: No route to host
+    Request timeout for icmp_seq 0
+    ping: sendto: No route to host
+    Request timeout for icmp_seq 1
+    ping: sendto: No route to host
+    Request timeout for icmp_seq 2

 **Note: Using a custom DNS server configuration on the client side will bypass the router's DNS forwarder.
 When checking that adblock is working at the router level you will also need to check the client machine's network configuration for the DNS server entries.**

-#### 5. Schedule Ad Server List Update
+#### 5. Automatic Ad Block Updates

 Using cron, you can schedule the ad server list to update periodically.
-Open up the crontab file
+Open up the crontab file to add a rule.

     crontab -e

-Add a rule to run the update at a specific interval.
-Cron parameters are `minute hour dayOfMonth month dayOfWeek command`.
+The rule will run the update at a specific interval.
+Cron parameters are `minute hour dayOfMonth month dayOfWeek command`

 You can read more about cron [here](http://www.thegeekstuff.com/2009/06/15-practical-crontab-examples/) and [here](http://en.wikipedia.org/wiki/Cron).

 For example, I want to run the update at 3:00 AM every Sunday: